heechul/memguard/README-basic.md

 # MemGuard-Basic

 A minimal version of MemGuard that provides per-core memory bandwidth throttling.
 It omits writeback throttling, bandwidth reclaiming, and sharing found in the full MemGuard.
-Use this when you need a lightweight guard with minimal dependencies.
+It also eliminates costly statistics collection to reduce overhead.
+Use this when you need a lightweight guard with minimal overhead.

 For the full feature set, see [README.md](README.md).